ajmorton/advent_of_code/2023-nim/Thoughts.md

 and only in release mode. `nimble clean` didn't resolve it and had to blow away the `.cache/nim` folder to get things working again.

 Step 5:
-A Bucket Queue can shave off another 20ms, but looks kinda hacky.
-Skipping this for cosmetic reasons.
+A Bucket Queue shaves off another 20ms.

 Step 6:
 Entering a cell from opposite directions (`Left`, `Right`) results in the same search nodes after turning (`Up`, `Down`).
 As such the `explored` hashmap only need to track direction orientation (`Vert`, `Horizontal`) rather than all 4 directions.
 The number of explored nodes is unchanged but this halves the number of hashtable lookups and drops runtime to 80ms.